- Death & Loss of Life

 Underneath the flowers, lay the body of a man concerning whom the memories of the time we shared, greatly outweighs the regret of time we never had.

-So, I move on contented and grateful--contented that he loved me and grateful that I had the opportunity I had to love him.
+So, I move on contented and grateful--contented that he loved me and grateful for the opportunity I had to love him.